gazebosim/gazebo-classic/INSTALL_WIN32.md

     - [Boost 1.56.0](http://packages.osrfoundation.org/win32/deps/boost_1_56_0.zip)
     - [OGRE 1.8.1](http://packages.osrfoundation.org/win32/deps/OgreSDK_vc10_v1-8-1.zip)

-1. Unzip each of them.
+1. Unzip each of them in gz-ws.

 1. Also download and execute the Qt 4.8 installer.
+It should end up somewhere like C:\Qt.
 As far as I can tell, this installation is not relocatable, so cannot be put into a .zip and dropped into a local workspace:

     - [Qt 4.8.6](http://packages.osrfoundation.org/win32/deps/qt-opensource-windows-x86-vs2010-4.8.6.exe)